 What to Do When an Adult Child Calls From Jail

-What to Do When a Child Asks for Money
+What to Do When an Adult Child Asks for Money

 Learning to handle money never killed anyone.
-If your child’s vehicle gets repossessed because, that child can not pay, it will only hurt their credit.
-These types of lessons are important.
-If you rob your children of these lessons they will never learn what is important when it comes to money.
-They will continue to lean on you for help.
+If your daughter's vehicle gets repossessed because she cannot pay, it will only hurt her credit.
+This type of lesson is important.
+If you protect your children from these lessons, they will never learn how money works, and they will continue to lean on you for help.

 Case in point:

 My oldest son earned his first vehicle.
 He learned to fix the old Bronco himself and he took care of it (you could have eaten off the floors in that thing).
 I was very proud of him.
 Eventually, the Bronco needed work that would be too costly so he decided to trade it in for something newer.
 He needed a co-signer, so he called me.
 My deal with him was that I would co-sign, but if I had to start making payments, I was going to take the vehicle.
 When he lost his job, he called me to say he could no longer make the payments, so I came and got the vehicle.
 It doesn’t matter that I don’t drive a stick shift or that I did not like the car, I took it on principle.
 He was not mad because I made it clear from the beginning that I was not going to buy him a car.
 (He has a car and a job now, by the way.)